erikrikarddaniel/biomakefiles/doc/metasequencing_start_here.md

 STAT_ORDER = 00300
 ```

-If you have 16 cpu cores available you with the above Makefile run 8 pandaseq
+If you have 16 cpu cores available and with the above Makefile, you can run 8
-processes in parallel.
+pandaseq processes in parallel.

 ```bash
 $ make -j 8 fastq.gz2pandaseqs